 It can be used to break out from restricted environments by spawning an interactive system shell.

 GNU version only.
-Also, this requires bash
+Also, this requires bash.

 sed -n '1e exec sh 1>&0' /etc/hosts